 Things to think about before choosing between paleo and keto?

 Consider your unique health objectives, medical history, dietary choices, lifestyle, and financial situation before deciding between the paleo and keto diets.

 What is the main difference between the Keto Diet and the Paleo Diet?

 The main difference between the Keto Diet and the Paleo Diet is the macronutrient ratio.
 Keto is high in fat, moderate in protein, and low in carbohydrates, while Paleo emphasizes whole, unprocessed foods, including lean protein, healthy fats, and complex carbohydrates.

 Both the Keto Diet and the Paleo Diet can be effective for weight loss, but the Keto Diet may be more effective in the short term due to its restriction of carbohydrates and promotion of ketosis.

 Which diet is better for people with diabetes?

 The Keto Diet may be more effective for people with diabetes due to its low-carbohydrate nature, which can help regulate blood sugar levels.

 The paleo and keto diets focus on whole, nutrient-dense foods and restrict packaged foods and refined carbs.
 But the paleo diet lets you eat some starchy vegetables and fruits, while the keto diet is low in carbs and focuses on eating a lot of fat to help the body get into ketosis.

-At ketolog, we obviously tend to favor the keto diet, but there is no “best” between them.
+We tend to favor the keto diet, but there is no “best” between them.
 The best option for each person will depend on what they want to achieve, what they like, and their health history.
 So you should always consult a doctor or nutritionist to help you figure out what kind of diet is best for you.